ReDI-School/ux_ui_bootcamp/projects/01_user_research/2_milestone.md

-# Milestone 2 - Conducting and Analysing User Interviews
+# Milestone 2 - Conduct and Analyse User Interviews

 ### What you do: